pyladiesams/bootcamp-bringing-ML-models-into-production-intermediary-jun-aug2021/bootcamp/lesson2/lesson2_theory.md

 We will create this script in the next step.

-### Setup and schedule Azure Machine Learning Pipeline
+### Setup and schedule Batch Azure Machine Learning Pipeline
 Azure Machine Learning provides a type of pipeline step specifically for performing parallel batch inferencing.
 Using the **ParallelRunStep class**, you can read batches of files from a File dataset and write the processing output to a **OutputFileDatasetConfig**.

 Open [create batch pipeline notebook](create_batch_pipeline.ipynb) and follow the steps.